CPP® Requirements and Eligibility

 Applicants who wish to take the CPP examination must satisfy certain security and/or educational requirements:

-More detailed information, including definition of terms, eligibility and testing process is available on the ASIS International How to Become a CPP page.
+More detailed information, including the definition of terms, eligibility and testing process is available on the ASIS International How to Become a CPP page.